Dani Raba

-Daniel "Dani" Raba Antolín (born 29 October 1995) is a Spanish professional footballer who plays as a right winger for CD Leganés.
+Daniel Raba Antolín (born 29 October 1995) is a Spanish professional footballer who plays as a right winger for La Liga club Valencia.

-Club career
+Career

 Villarreal

 Born in Santander, Cantabria, Raba joined Villarreal CF in July 2014 at the age of 19, from Club Bansander.
-He was immediately assigned to the C team, and made his senior debut on 30 August of that year by coming on as a substitute for Mario González and scoring his team's only in a 1–3 home loss against CD Castellón in the Tercera División.
+He was assigned to the C team, and made his senior debut on 30 August of that year by coming on as a substitute for Mario González and scoring in a 1–3 home loss against CD Castellón in the Tercera División.

-On 3 January 2016, Raba first appeared with the reserves by replacing Alfonso Pedraza in a 2–2 Segunda División B home draw with RCD Espanyol B. Definitely promoted to the B side ahead of the 2016–17 campaign, he scored his first goal for them on 28 August in a 1–1 home draw against CF Gavà, and renewed his contract on 4 June 2017.
+On 3 January 2016, Raba first appeared with the reserves by replacing Alfonso Pedraza in a 2–2 Segunda División B home draw with RCD Espanyol B. Definitely promoted to the B side ahead of the 2016–17 campaign, he scored his first goal for them on 28 August in a 1–1 draw against CF Gavà in the same venue, and renewed his contract on 4 June 2017.

 Raba made his first-team debut on 25 October 2017, replacing fellow youth graduate Leo Suárez in a 1–0 loss at SD Ponferradina in the round of 32 of the Copa del Rey.
-His first match in La Liga took place on 5 November, when he came in for Carlos Bacca late into a 2–0 home win over Málaga CF.
+His first match in La Liga took place on 5 November, when he came in for Carlos Bacca late into the 2–0 home win over Málaga CF.

 On 23 November 2017, Raba scored his first professional goal, his team's first in a 3–2 victory against FC Astana in the group stage of the UEFA Europa League.
 His first in the league arrived ten days later, but in a 3–1 away defeat to CD Leganés.

 On 5 August 2019, Raba joined recently relegated club SD Huesca on a season-long loan deal.
-He returned to Villarreal in July 2020, but featured rarely until terminating his contract on 31 January 2022.
+He returned to Villarreal in July 2020, but featured rarely until terminating his contract on 31 January 2022; his sole UEFA Champions League appearance took place on 23 November 2021, as a late replacement in the 0–2 home loss to Manchester United in the group phase.